darrylabbate/site/src/index.md

 % Darryl Abbate

-I'm a programmer & Computer Science student from New Orleans, LA currently finishing up my Bachelor's degree at the University of New Orleans.
+I'm a programmer from New Orleans, LA.
+I recently earned my Bachelor's degree from the University of New Orleans, majoring in Computer Science.
 My main CS interests are Human-Computer Interaction, Compilers and Programming Language Theory.

 If you'd like to contact me, I can be reached via email: *me at darryl